Making a Will for LGBT Individuals Has Legal Complexities

 There can be undesirable and unintended outcomes when no valid Will by a lesbian or gay couple exists in Singapore mentioning their kids or each other as beneficiaries.

-For instance, if a Singapore resident is a lesbian and is estranged from her parents because of sexual orientation.
-Eventually, she is in love and weds a female co-worker and spend some happy decades together.
+For instance, say that a Singapore resident is a lesbian and is estranged from her parents because of sexual orientation.
+Eventually, she is in love and weds a female co-worker and spends some happy decades together.
 In case she dies all of a sudden without leaving behind a Will, the “wife” will be unable to inherit properties of the deceased contrary to her wishes.
 Rather, it will be those estranged parents who will inherit everything.

 Estate Planning by LGBT Couples in Singapore

-As the prevailing laws in Singapore signify that LGBT or same-sex couples and their kids do not have the same kind of rights pertaining to inheritance, which married and straight couples so, the question is whether the current law gives them any kind of protection or not.
+As the prevailing laws in Singapore signify that LGBT or same-sex couples and their kids do not have the same kind of rights pertaining to inheritance, which married and straight couples do.
+So, the question is whether the current law gives them any kind of protection or not.

 It is highly imperative to have in place three key documents in making a will for LGBT couples.
 This applies in case they love their kids and each other.
 These are as follows:

 - Lasting Power of Attorney (LPA)